-For those who love nothing more than to dress up in retro attire and party like it’s 1929, 1943, or even 1967 there is a whole variety of events just for you.
-Party for victory at Blitz Party, a forties themed celebration featuring big bands, wartime snacks and drinks, complete with military bunk beds to relax on.
-Or travel back to the roaring twenties at a Prohibition Party.
-Guests come dressed as flappers or in spats and smoking jackets to enjoy cocktails served in teacups, play roulette and dance to music played on gramophone-esque turntables.
-A recent addition to vintage inspired events in London is Retrolicious which takes place on the first Saturday of every month at Barrio Shoreditch and fuses a mixture of genres, playing the best in vintage Electro Swing, Soul and Funk, Rock “n” Roll, and Reggae and mixes it up with the cutting edge electronic sounds of today.
+For those who love nothing more than to dress up in retro attire and party like it’s the 1920s, 1940s, or even 1970s, there’s a whole variety of events just for you.
+Party for victory at Blitz Party, a 1940s-themed celebration featuring big bands, wartime snacks and drinks, complete with military bunk beds to relax on.
+Or travel back to the Roaring Twenties at a Prohibition Party, where guests come dressed as flappers or in spats and smoking jackets to enjoy cocktails served in teacups, play roulette and dance to music played on gramophone-esque turntables.
+For ’70s and ’80s fans, the Rouges night, which takes place in the only intact 1950s ballroom left in London, is a must.
+Expect glitter balls, sequins and lycra, and a soundtrack of disco and funk.

-Want to release your inner Banksy and discover the some of the world’s finest street art” On this graffiti and street art walking tour of East London, expert guides will show you work by Banksy, ROA, Shepard Fairey, Invader, Jimmy C, Stik and many more.
-Following a break for refreshments, you will head back to the Alternative London workshop to try creating your very own.
+Want to release your inner Banksy and discover the some of the world’s finest street art?
+On this graffiti and street art walking tour of East London, expert guides will show you work by Banksy, ROA, Shepard Fairey, Invader, Jimmy C, Stik and many more, after which you’ll head back to the Alternative London workshop to try creating your very own graffiti.
 This is a fun, relaxed environment to learn new skills such as spray can techniques and how to draw, cut and create a single or multi-layered stencil and build a piece of street art to take home.
-For an extra £3 you can paint your artwork onto a canvas bag or for just £6 you can paint onto a t-shirt.
 Everyone is welcome, regardless of artistic ability.
-Combined tours and workshops start at 11am every Saturday and Sunday and the full four hour session is just £25 per person.
-This includes all stationary, spray paints and protective gear.
-Head to the bookings page to see available dates.
+Combined tours and workshops start at 11am every Saturday and Sunday, and the full four-hour session is £40 per person.
+This includes all stationery, spray paints and protective gear.